 The State of Michigan is the only state to have a death penalty ban in its constitution.
 That ban was enshrined 116 years after the state became the first English-speaking government to abolish capital punishment for murder and lesser crimes in 1846.
 The person responsible for making it part of the constitution?
 Eugene Wanger, author of Fighting the Death Penalty: A Fifty-Year Journey of Argument and Persuasion.
-The result is that Michigan, as Wanger proudly states, has “been longer without the death penalty than any other government on earth.”
+The result is that Michigan, as Wanger proudly states, has “been longer without the death penalty for murder and lesser crimes than any other government on earth.”

 Wanger’s 50-plus years’ crusade against the death penalty began in 1962 when, as a 28-year-old attorney, he attended Michigan’s Constitutional Convention as a delegate.
 The state’s constitution hadn’t been rewritten since the turn of the century, and Wanger submitted a number of bills “to show we were keeping up to date.”
 One of them proposed enshrining the state’s existing ban on the death penalty into the constitution.
 It passed the Legislative Powers Committee by a unanimous vote, and went on to pass into law with only three no votes.
 “Almost everybody recognized it was a good idea,” says Wanger.